Skip to main content

 • Judges award the category prize to the nomination deemed to possess the highest literary merit.

-• Winners are announced in September.
+• Winners are announced soon after.

 • Judging panels may contact authors or nominators to request additional information if they feel it is required.